 - Products are multi-disciplinary by nature and include mechanical enclosures, PCBs, firmware, and embedded systems.

-- Tools vary widely – some teams use cloud CAD like Onshape, others still rely on file-based tools like SolidWorks or Altium Designer.
+- Essential tools and digital assets vary widely – some teams use cloud CAD (computer aided design) like Onshape, others still rely on file-based tools like SolidWorks or Altium Designer.

 Example: A medtech startup might use SolidWorks for mechanical components, Altium 365 for electronics, and GitHub for firmware.
 These systems don’t talk to each other, and managing the changes between them is a manual, error-prone process.

-That’s where the cracks in traditional PDM begin to show.
+That’s where the cracks in the traditional PDM system begin to show.

 The Real Problem: Disconnected Tools and Fragmented Data